 By educating your potential clients and sharing reliable content online, you build brand credibility and trust.
 This is exactly what Google wants!
 Savvy business professionals understand that providing clients with relevant content and tips on a regular basis is a valuable marketing tool.

-How many different communication tools do use when looking for a supplier or business partner?
+How many different communication tools do you use when looking for a supplier or business partner?

 For example, if you are looking to buy solar panels for your plant, will you conduct your research the same way a marketing director may when they are selecting a B2B agency partner?